ToanNN/rxjs-practice/README.md

-## This is personal ground to practice RXJS functionalities
+## This is personal ground to practice RXJS functionalities.

+To install packages run 'npm install'

 ### To run the project, please run

-yarn run start
+npm run start